OpenVoiceOS/ovos-technical-manual/docs/user_res_files.md

 **Locate the User-Specific Resource Directory**:

    - Use the provided skill ID (`skill-ovos-date-time.openvoiceos`) to locate the user-specific resource directory.
-   - The user-specific resource directory is typically located within the XDG data directory.
+   - The user-specific resource directory is located within the XDG data directory.
 It follows the path `XDG_DATA_HOME/mycroft/resources/skill-ovos-date-time.openvoiceos` (where `XDG_DATA_HOME` is the user's data directory, usually `~/.local/share` on Linux).
+   - If it does not exist, create it, This can be done using file manager tools or command-line utilities such as `mkdir` on Unix-like systems.

 **Copy the Replacement Dialog File to the User-Specific Directory**: